mailin-api/mailin-api-ruby/V2.0/README.md

 # SendinBlue Ruby Library

-This is the SendinBlue Ruby API wrapper.
+This is the official SendinBlue Ruby API wrapper.
 You will need to install the following module
 * json
 * httparty